 - Linear or logistic regression was used to assess age-adjusted trends across tertiles of glycemic index or load

-- Linear regression models were run seperately to determine associations between body mass index and glycemic load, glycemic load dietary factor, glycemic index and glycemic index dietary factor
+- Linear regression models were run seperately to determine associations between BMI and glycemic load, glycemic load dietary factor, glycemic index and glycemic index dietary factor

 - Analysis of men and women was conducted separately